andy-byers/CalicoDB/README.md

 ```

 ### Closing a Database
-Cub DB uses RAII, so closing a database is as simple as letting it go out of scope.
+Cub DB uses RAII, so databases are closed by letting them go out of scope.

-### Slices
+### Slice Objects
 Cub DB uses `Bytes` and `BytesView` objects to refer to unowned byte sequences.
 `Bytes` objects can modify the underlying data while `BytesView` objects cannot.